i-ekundayo/chatbot-project/README.md

 # chatbot-project
-A simple chatbot project that sends message and gets response from a chatbot
+A simple chatbot project that sends message and gets response from chatbot